Does common law marriage still exist in California? The answer is yes and no.

 It's a good question and one that is the subject of misunderstanding.
 We have heard or read others say that California never recognizes any type of common law marriage in any situation or other statements similar to that.
 But is that really true?

 Keep reading.
 Obviously, this article is not legal advice.
 It only provides general information.
 If you need legal advice about your situation, please have a private consultation with an attorney.
 Also, this article only addresses general information about California law and not any other State or jurisdiction.

 Common law marriage in California and the Old versus New West

 Marriage is a creature of statute in California.
-That means a valid marriage entered into the State of California requires that the husband and wife must go through the formal process of the marriage licensing and solemnization laws.
+That means a valid marriage entered into the State of California requires the husband and wife must go through the formal process of the marriage licensing and solemnization laws.

 Why is that?

-It’s the difference between the Old West and the New West.
+It's the difference between the Old West and the New West.
 As California became a State in the Union and our society became more sophisticated and modern, laws were passed that regulated everyday life and traditions.
 As localities (towns and cities) lost power, the State gained it through those laws and regulations.
 One of those regulations was the end of common law marriage in California in the year 1895.
-But that end didn’t mean California will never recognize any common law marriage regardless of the circumstances.
+But did that end mean California will never recognize any common law marriage regardless of the circumstances?

-A formal marriage cannot be created in the State of California by a man and a woman’s consent or cohabitation, alone.
-The key words regarding this law against common law marriage and its invalidity are “in the State of California”.
-Therefore, if a man and woman live in California and think they have created a common law marriage here by consent or cohabitation here, California courts will likely reject it.
+A formal marriage generally cannot be created in the State of California by a man and a woman's consent or cohabitation, alone.
+The key words regarding this law against common law marriage and its invalidity are "in the State of California".
+Therefore, if a man and woman live in California and think they have created a common law marriage here by consent or cohabitation here, California courts may reject it.

 Has a California common law marriage been recognized in a published CA appellate court decision?